Peanut Butter Chocolate Layer Cake

 22. Use an offset spatula to create the stripes around the cake.
 For guidance, see the video above starting at about 1:40.

-22. Set the cake aside and make the chocolate ganache.
+22. Set the cake aside and make the chocolate ganache (see my tips for making chocolate ganache).
 Put the chocolate chips in a heat proof bowl.